alathon/JABB/README.md

 JABB
 ====

-Just Another Barebones Base is a BYOND-based demo MUD showcasing the use of a variety of different libraries that I've written for BYOND, which together provide a strong suite from which to create a MUD and focus on the design and content instead of the nitty-gritty.
+Just Another Barebones Base is a BYOND-based MUD showcasing the use of a variety of different libraries that I've written for BYOND.
+Together they provide a strong suite from which to create a MUD.

 Why should you be using JABB?
 -----------------------------
-JABB is meant to be a demonstration, or a base from which you can continue work yourself.
+JABB is meant to be a demonstration, or a base from which you can create your own MUD.
 It will primarily appeal to those looking to start from scratch, those new to programming, or those who find the rapid development pace of writing something in BYOND appealing.